Oh, the joys of aging and sleep!

 If medication is necessary to treat the sleep issues a careful risk/benefit analysis with your doctor should be done first.
 Unfortunately, as you age you may be more at risk of side effects.

 There are several medications used for sleep known to potentially affect balance.
-Here are a few culprits (not a complete list): Ambien (zolpidem) and benzodiazepines like Xanax (alprazolam), Ativan (lorazepam), Valium (diazepam), Klonopin (clonazepam).
+Here are a few culprits (not a complete list): Ambien (zolpidem) and benzodiazepines like Xanax (alprazolam), Ativan (lorazepam), Valium (diazepam), and Klonopin (clonazepam).

 Sometimes people are able to get away with using a tiny dose of Benadryl or melatonin or taking a small amount of a prescription medication.
 However, just because medications are over the counter doesn’t mean they don’t have potential risks!